Logarithmic Fulton--MacPherson configuration spaces: Introduction

 \subsubsection{Degenerations of Hilbert scheme of points}

-Given any semistable degeneration $W\to B$ of a surface $X$, the work of Tschanz \cite{calla} constructs explicitly a semistable degeneration of the Hilbert schemes of points of $X$.
+Given any semistable degeneration $W\to B$ of a surface $X$, the work of Tschanz \cite{calla} gives an explicit local construction of a semistable degeneration of the Hilbert schemes of points of $X$.
 This construction considers 0-dimensional subschemes on a fixed choice of expansions of the special fibre $W_0$, which parallels the degeneration construction in this paper.
-A key difference lies in the choice of expansions; the expansions are chosen in \cite{calla} such that the degenerations are smooth but not symmetric, whereas the degenerations in this paper can be singular but are symmetric.
+A key difference lies in the choice of expansions; the choice in \cite{calla} makes the degenerations smooth but not symmetric, whereas the degenerations in this paper can be singular but are symmetric.